kobi2187/cs2nim/README.md

 Thus, some code generation beyond the literal translation may exist, but perhaps it'll get factored out to its own library in time.

 ### percent done: (0%)

 ...
 TODO: list here all constructs, and their status WRT

-1) has extraction
+1. has extraction
-2) has its own object type, and a new proc
+2. has its own object type, and a new proc
-3) has an add proc to add to the tree at the correct spot.
+3. has an add proc to add to the tree at the correct spot.
-4) knows how to generate own nim code.
+4. knows how to generate own nim code.
-5) has at least one sample and unittest the generated code from that sample. (important to prevent regressions)
+5. has at least one sample and unittest the generated code from that sample. (important to prevent regressions)

-### constructs that are only partially implemented:
+### constructs that are only partially implemented